Youth Population Snapshot

 DYRS is responsible for the supervision, custody, and care of young people charged with a delinquent act in the District in one of the following circumstances:

 - Detained in a DYRS facility while awaiting adjudication.

 - Committed to DYRS by a DC Family Court Judge following adjudication.

-Youth can be initially committed to DYRS until the age of 18 and may remain in agency care until the age of 21.
+Youth can be initially committed to DYRS until the age of 18 and may remain under agency care until the age of 21.